The young German brand will soon start selling its 2011 Bombfrog BT25 Tactic diver illuminated by long-lasting tritium tubes.

 Its black dial features 13 tritium tubes serving as hour indexes (the one at 12 o’clock comprises a pair of tubes) and the diver’s legibility is further increased thanks to three more tritium tubes incorporated into the hour, the minute, and the second hands.

 The small date aperture between 4 and 5 o’clock looks somewhat out of place here, but I can live with that.

 As you can see, even without the micro-tubes the layout with its black and white color scheme is easily readable in any lighting scenario.
 It could have looked a bit boring, but the frog inside something that looks like an old-school hand grenade brings a nice grain of pepper making the watch not as dull.

-The German brand plans to start selling the watch in January 2011 at a very affordable price of €263.00.
+The German brand plans to start selling the BT25 Tactic in January 2011 at an affordable price of €263.00.
 From where I stand, the price sort of negates all negative moments of the BT25 Tactic: after all, you get yourself a fairly exclusive (I highly doubt that they will make them by millions like similarly priced products from Casio or Seiko) accessory with good design, nice ergonomics, and an adequate set of features.
 What more to ask?

 Price: €263 (MSRP)

 Movement: Automatic, caliber Seiko NH15, Made in Japan

 Case: Stainless steel

 Hands: Steel, luminous (tritium tubes)